jvpeluso/Salary-prediction-project/readme.md

 **_Having data of the roles and employee details, ¿Can we develop a model that predicts the salary for a specific job and profile?
 How accurate can we get?
 Are the features enough for a good predictive model?_**

 We will work to develop a machine learning model, that will try to predict the salaries accurately as possible, with the data at our disposal.
-We will use **_Root Mesn Squared Error (RMSE)_** as the metric to validate the effectiveness of our model.
+We will use the **_Root Mean Squared Error (RMSE)_** as the metric to validate the effectiveness of our model.

 ### The dataset, features and target value